-Response: The project will he submitted to Broward County and the transit impact fee will be paid prior to issuance of a building permit.
+Applicant's response: The plat will be submitted to Broward County and the Transit Concurrency Impact Fee will be paid prior to building permit issuance.

 3. Local streets.
 Local streets shall have adequate capacity, safe and efficient traffic circulation, and appropriate functional classification to serve the proposed development.
 Adequate capacity and safe and efficient traffic circulation shall be determined by using existing and site-specific traffic studies, the city's comprehensive plan and accepted applicable traffic engineering standards.
-Sitespecific traffic studies may be required to be made and paid for by the applicant when the city determines such a study is required in order to evaluate the impact of the proposed development on proposed or existing roadways as provided for in subsection M.4.
+Site-specific traffic studies may be required to be made and paid for by the applicant when the city determines such a study is required in order to evaluate the impact of the proposed development on proposed or existing roadways as provided for in subsection M.4.
 An applicant may submit to the city such a study to be considered as part of the DRC review.
 Street improvements needed to upgrade the capacity or comply with the functional classification of local streets shall be made in accordance with the city engineering standards and acceptable applicable traffic engineering standards.
-Local streets are those streets that are not classified as federal, state or county roadways on the functional classification map adopted by the State of Florida.
+Local streets are those streets that are not classified as federal, state, or county roadways on the functional classification map adopted by the State of Florida.